Mohan036/mrmohan/README.md

-    Project name: Mrmohan_Bio
+    Project name: Mr.mohan_Bio

-    Description:This project is fully filled with indication of person or bio-data page
+    Description: This project is fully filled with indication of person or bio-data page

     Table of Contents:

-    Installation: tis is open source and host in git hub
+    Installation: this is open source and host in git hub

     Usage: #html #css #bootstrap #js #git